wpilibsuite/frc-docs/source/docs/software/telemetry/telemetry.rst

 Recording Data from Robot Code
 ------------------------------

-.. note:: On-robot logging of telemetry data is not yet fully supported by WPILib (it is currently scheduled for 2023).
+.. note:: On-robot logging of telemetry data is not yet fully supported by WPILib (it is currently scheduled for a mid-season update).
 In the mean-time, teams can record their telemetry data on their driver station computer with :ref:`Shuffleboard recordings <docs/software/dashboards/shuffleboard/getting-started/shuffleboard-recording:Recording and Playback>`.

 WPILib supports several different ways to record and report telemetry data on the driver station.